tanapthetimid/tanapthetimid.github.io/index.md

 ## About Me

-I am an MPhil student in the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Jiasi Shen](https://shenjiasi.com/)
+I am an incoming MPhil student in the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Jiasi Shen](https://shenjiasi.com/)

 ## Education

-- (2024 - Present) MPhil in Department of Computer Science and Engineering.
-HKUST
 - (2019 - 2024) B.S. in Department of Mathematical Sciences.
 KAIST.

 ## Experiences